1947 Brooklyn Dodgers

 The Dodgers played badly in May and as of the middle of June were in fourth place.
 However, they recovered to win 18 games in June.
 They were in first place to stay by the end of June and had a very strong July, going 25-8.
 The St. Louis Cardinals, who had won the 1946 World Series, finished in second place in 1947.

 The highest batting average on the team (for players with at least 100 at-bats) was 35-year-old backup Arky Vaughan, who hit .325.
 He was also the second-oldest player on the team, behind Dixie Walker.
 Vaughan had a higher OBP and SLG than any of the regulars.
 Walker and Pete Reiser had the highest OBP's on the team among regulars at .415 while Pee Wee Reese was close at .414.

 The team slugging percentage was .384, fifth in the league, and Carl Furillo was the regular with the highest SLG, although Robinson and Reese tied for the team lead in homers with 12.
 Walker and Robinson had the most doubles, with 31, while rookie Spider Jorgensen and catcher Bruce Edwards tied for the most triples with 8.
 Walker had the most RBI with 94.

-Erv Palica and Tommy Brown, both 19, were the youngest players on the team and both would stay with the team in coming years.
+Erv Palica and Tommy Brown, both 19, were the youngest players on the team and both would stay with the team in future years.
 A couple of other young players, Duke Snider and Gil Hodges, each had fewer than 100 at-bats as they looked for playing time.